 3.8.2 Placement.
 Pinning the geotextile with long nail-like pins placed through the geotextile into the soil has been a common method of securing the geotextile until the other components of the drain have been placed; however, in some applications, this method has created problems.
 Placement of aggregate on the pinned geotextile normally puts the geotextile into tension which increases potential for puncture and reduces contact of the geotextile with soil, particularly when placing the geotextile against vertical and/or irregular soil surfaces.
-It is much better to keep the geotextile loose but relatively unwinkled during aggregate placement.
-This can be done by using small amounts of aggregate to hold the geotextile in place or using loose, This method of placement will typically require 10 to 15 percent more geotextile than predicted by measurement of the drain's planer surfaces.
+It is much better to keep the geotextile loose but relatively unwrinkled during aggregate placement.
+This can be done by using small amounts of aggregate to hold the geotextile in place or using loose pinning and re-pinning as necessary to keep the geotextile loose.
+This method of placement will typically require 10 to 15 percent more geotextile than predicted by measurement of the drain's planer surfaces.